Healthy Homes Assessment Camborne

 Camborne Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required in all Camborne and New Zealand rental homes where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is compulsory to all Camborne and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records of their compliance with the Healthy Homes Standard that apply or will be applied to the rental property.
+• Property managers and landlords must keep records to demonstrate compliance with each Healthy Homes Standards that apply or will apply to an apartment rental.

 Beginning 1 July 2021

-• Property managers and private landlords should make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of a renewal, new or a change in lease.
+• Property managers and private landlords are required to make sure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of a new, renewed , or altered tenant.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.
+• All the boarding homes (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must adhere to the Healthy Homes Standard regardless of when the tenancy began.

 From July 1st 2023

-• All homes rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All households let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.

 From July 1st 2024